 Annual Gifts & Contributions

 The Youth Symphony of Southern Oregon (YSSO) is a 501(c)(3) nonprofit organization that relies on annual gifts and contributions from individuals, business support, foundation and agency grants, Concert Series program advertising, Concert Season Partner (sponsor), Concert Series Partner (sponsor) funding and special events to help underwrite concert production, rehearsals/training and overall operations.
 Musicians pay a nominal annual tuition.
 All qualified musicians, however, may participate regardless of financial circumstances.
 The YSSO organization seeks support from individuals and foundations to help underwrite tuition waiver and lesson assistance for current YSSO musicians.
 Typically, the YSSO organization provides tuition assistance to 35-40 percent of the musicians each year.
+Click Annual Gift Form for a copy of the annual giving form.

 |Categories of Giving|